 A permanent resident who has remained outside the United States for more than one year will generally require a new immigrant visa to enter the United States and resume permanent residence.
-One way to extend this timeline is to apply for re-entry permit (PDF 667 KB) before departing the U.S. Please note that re-entry permits can only be applied for when the individual is physically present in the U.S. We do not accept re-entry permit applications at the U.S. Consulate.
+One way to extend this timeline is to apply for re-entry permit (PDF 667 KB) before departing the United States.
+Please note that re-entry permits can only be applied for when the individual is physically present in the United States.
+We do not accept re-entry permit applications at the U.S. Consulate.

 The returning resident application is a two-step process.